 Is local schema markup required for local SEO?

 Not required, but strongly recommended.
-You can rank in local results without it.
-But schema reinforces your data accuracy, enables rich results, and helps Google’s systems understand your business as an entity.
-It’s 30 minutes of work for a lasting competitive advantage.
+You can rank in local results without it, but schema reinforces your data accuracy, enables rich results, and helps Google's systems understand your business as an entity.
+It's 30 minutes of work for a lasting competitive advantage.

 Should my schema data match my Google Business Profile?